The Japanese archipelago was disconnected from the continent after the last ice age, around 11,000 BC.

 The first signs of civilization and stable living patterns appeared around 14,000 BC with the Jōmon culture.

 The Yayoi period lasted from about 400 or 300 BC to 250 AD.
 It is named after Yayoi town, the subsection of Bunkyō, Tokyo where archaeological investigations uncovered its first recognized traces.

 The Kofun period, began around AD 250, is named after the large tumulus burial mounds (kofun) that appeared at the time.
-The Kofun period saw the establishment of strong military states centered around powerful clans
+The Kofun period saw the establishment of strong military states centred around powerful clans.

 Starting with the Taika Reform Edicts of 645, Japanese intensified the adoption of Chinese cultural practices and reorganized the government and the penal code in accordance with the Chinese administrative structure.

 The Nara period of the 8th century marked the first emergence of a strong Japanese state.

 The Heian period, lasting from 794 to 1185, is the final period of classical Japanese history.
 It is considered the peak of the Japanese imperial court.

 The "feudal" period of Japanese history, dominated by the powerful regional families (daimyo) and the military rule of warlords (shogun), stretched from the 12th through the 19th centuries.